OpenFCST/OpenFCSTv03/README.rst

 Once you have finished fixing the issue you created the branch for, you need to follow these three steps:

 #.
-Update your origin information using: ``git remote update`` (this will update all your local information regarding the branches on BitBucket)
+Update your origin information using: ``git remote update`` (this will update all your local information regarding the branches on GitHub)
 #.
 Merge your branch with the latest version of development using: ``git merge origin/development``.
 This is VERY important.
 The administration will not accept any pull requests that
    have not been fast-forwarded to the ``origin/development branch``.
 #.
-Issue a pull request in BitBucket
+Issue a pull request in GitHub

 There are three main branches
 * Master branch: Stable version of openFCST (no pull requests will be accepted to this branch)